MatthewKennedy/make_taggable/README.md

 ## Compatibility

-Versions 0.6.0 are compatible with Ruby 2.6 + and Rails 6.
+Versions 0.6.0 is compatible with Ruby 2.5 + and Rails 6.

 ## TODO